glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

     :ref:`py-bcrypt or bcryptor <optional-libraries>`
     if this algorithm is going to be used.

-.. seealso:: :ref:`password hash usage <password-hash-examples>` for more examples
+.. seealso:: the generic :ref:`PasswordHash usage examples <password-hash-examples>`

 Interface
 =========